Cog-Creators/Red-DiscordBot/.github/CONTRIBUTING.md

 2. `make stylecheck`: Check if any `.py` files in the project need reformatting

 ### 4.5 Keeping your dependencies up to date
-Whenever you pull from upstream (V3/develop on the main repository) and you notice the file `Pipfile.lock` has been changed, it usually means one of the package dependencies have been updated, added or removed.
-To make sure you're testing and formatting with the most up-to-date versions of our dependencies, run `pipenv install --dev` again.
+Whenever you pull from upstream (V3/develop on the main repository) and you notice either of the files `setup.cfg` or `dev-requirements.txt` have been changed, it can often mean some package dependencies have been updated, added or removed.
+To make sure you're testing and formatting with the most up-to-date versions of our dependencies, run `make setupenv` to recreate your virtual environment.
+You could also simply do `pip install -Ur dev-requirements.txt`, but you will still have any dependencies which may have been removed previously.

 ### 4.6 To contribute changes